 Ok so here’s one fun Moab activity for the real adrenaline junkies out there.
 How about admiring the beautiful Moab landscape from 8000ft above ground level?
 If this sounds like something you would like to try, then I can recommend Skydive Moab.

-They offer two types of tandem skydives, one from 8000t for $169 and one from 13,500ft for $199 (on weekdays).
+They offer two types of tandem skydives, one from 8000t for $179 and regular deals from 13,500ft for $199 (on weekdays).
 Their service was professional we felt safe at all times…. well as safe as you can feel whilst free falling from a plane!

 The best time to visit Moab is in early spring or late fall, when temperatures are neither too hot or too cold.
 Peak season is from March to May and September to October.

 In the summer temperatures can get very hot, which makes hiking unpleasant.
 The winter months can bring snow but if you’re prepared to wrap up it’s possible to have hiking trails in the national parks all to yourself.
 Discover all the best national parks to visit during winter in this guide.

 Accommodation in Moab